ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/Ocean_diagnostics.md

 <file_prefix>.<model>.<dimension_or_mode>.<field_or_mode>[.<vertical_coordinate>][.<d2>].<frequency>.<time_cell_method>.<datestamp>.nc
 ```

+!!! important
-!!! tip Although several components are shown as optional, not all combinations are valid.
+    Although several components are shown as optional, not all combinations are valid.
 In practice, filenames fall into a small number of well-defined cases, described below.

 ### Common components
 - `<file_prefix>`: Always `access-om3`,